robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

 control structures.

-`User keywords`_ are in general recommended over the `GROUP` syntax, because they are reusable and they simplify tests or keywords where they are used by hiding and encapsulating lower level details.
+`User keywords`_ are in general recommended over the `GROUP` syntax, because they are reusable and because they simplify tests or keywords where they are used by hiding and encapsulating lower level details.
 In the log file user keywords and groups look the same, though, except that instead of a `KEYWORD` label there is a `GROUP` label.

 All groups within a test or a keyword share the same variable namespace.
 This means that, unlike when using keywords, there is no need to use arguments